pgdr/samplitude/README.md

 Pandas and outputs the first column (if nothing else is specified).
 Specify the column with either an integer index or a column name:

-Finally, the `product` generator takes two generators and computes a product-product of these.

 ```bash
 >>> s8e "csv('iris.csv', 'virginica') | counter | cli"
 0 50